hiltmon/hiltmon.com/source/_posts/2016-04-08-text-expansion-using-keyboard-maestro-first-cut.markdown

 I have managed to replace the majority of my TextExpander snippets using the basic text expansion macro described here, and it's working great.

-<span class="light">Next to do these with sounds, no clipboard impact and with more advanced abilities.</span>
+<span class="light">Next to do these with sounds and with more advanced abilities.</span>

 Hope this helps.